locie/energy_plus_wrapper/README.rst

 Install
 =======

-For now, te package isn't available on PyPI, only on the github repo.
+For now, the package is available on PyPI, and via the github repo.

 .. code:: shell
+    pip install energyplus-wrapper
     pip install git+git://github.com/celliern/energy_plus_wrapper.git

 and